This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 Oh, hello there!
-If you’ve stopped to read this post you may be wondering if you are also the parent of a high needs toddler.
+If you’ve stopped to read this post, you may wonder if you are also the parent of a high-needs toddler.
 You may need some encouragement, commiseration, or even a shoulder to cry on.
-Welcome.
-You’re not alone.

 Having a child with high needs isn’t for the faint of heart and can leave you exhausted.
 Believe me, I know.
 I have one, too.

-- Intense | High need children are often exaggerated in everything that they do.
+- Intense | High-need children are often exaggerated in everything that they do.
 They cry louder, laugh louder, and play harder and longer than other children.

-- High energy | High need children are in constant motion, moving from one task to another.
-They hardly ever sit down and focusing on one thing for a long period of time.
+- High energy | High-need children are in constant motion, moving from one task to another.
+They hardly ever sit down and focus on one thing for long periods.

 - Draining | All of that intensity and high energy can be tiring.
 As parents and caregivers, we must stay one step ahead of them at all times.

-- Feeds frequently | High need babies don’t have a typical feeding routine like most babies.
+- Feeds frequently | High-need babies don’t have a typical feeding routine like most babies.
 Most want to be latched on seemingly forever.
 As toddlers, they still snack often throughout the day.

-- Demanding | High needs children want and need constant attention.
+- Demanding | High-needs children want and need constant attention.
 They will also interrupt conversations to the point where you can’t have a full conversation with anyone else.

-- Awakens frequently | High need children are often difficult to get to sleep and they tend to wake frequently during the night.
-Don’t expect them to start sleeping through the night by 3 months, and probably not even by 6 months.
+- Awakens frequently | High-need children are often difficult to get to sleep, and they tend to wake frequently during the night.
+Don’t expect them to start sleeping through the night by 3 months, and probably not even by six months.
 In fact, it could be 2 or 3 years before they sleep through the night consistently.

-- Unsatisfied | High need toddlers can be hard to please.
+- Unsatisfied | High-need toddlers can be hard to please.
 They will want one thing, then change their minds on a dime.

-- Unpredictable | One minute they are the sweetest, funniest child on the face of the planet and bam!
+- Unpredictable | One minute, they are the sweetest, funniest child on the face of the planet, and bam!
 The next minute, complete meltdown.

-- Super-sensitive | High need children are very alert to changes in their environment, especially sudden ones.
+- Super-sensitive | High-need children are very alert to changes in their environment, especially sudden ones.

-- Can’t put baby down | High need children, especially as babies, need a lot of physical contact.
-They like to be worn, held, cuddled more often than typical babies.
+- Can’t put them down | High-needs children, especially high-need babies, need a lot of physical contact.
+They like to be worn, held, and cuddled more often than typical babies.
 They are not always satisfied with baby seats, exersaucers, and swings.

-- Not a self soother | High need babies need to be soothed by their caregivers often and are unable to “calm down” on their own.
+- Not self-soothing | High-need babies need to be soothed by their caregivers often and cannot “calm down” on their own.

-- Separation sensitive | A high needs toddler wants to be with their parents or familiar people all the time, beyond typical separation anxiety that most toddlers experience.
+- Separation sensitive | A high-needs toddler wants to be with their parents or familiar people all the time, beyond the typical separation anxiety that most toddlers experience.

-He started walking before his first birthday then started running and climbing soon after that.
-He is on the move constantly and he needs to be watched like a hawk all day long.
+He started walking before his first birthday, then started running and climbing soon after that.
+He is constantly on the move and needs to be watched like a hawk all day long.

-My house is a pit, I don’t get to shower until mid-afternoon, I don’t have as much time as I would like to devote to the blog, and I am exhausted most days.
+My house is a pit; I don’t get to shower until mid-afternoon, I don’t have as much time as I would like to devote to the blog, and I am exhausted most days.
 I haven’t felt well rested in almost three years.